Three-body resonances in the $\varphi^4$ theory: Infinite-volume scattering

+The connection between $T_{00}$ and the three-body scattering amplitude ${\cal M}_3$ can be found in Ref.~\cite{Mai:2017vot}, here we ony need that the poles of $T_{00}$ are the same of ${\cal M}_3$.
 The complexity in solving the one-dimensional integral equation~\eqref{eq:FVU:infvol} lies in the fact that the interaction kernel (one-particle exchange term $B_{00}$) develops non-trivial cuts.
 Here, we use the method of the integration contour deformation~\cite{Hetherington:1965zza}, see also Refs.~\cite{Doring:2009yv,Sadasivan:2021emk} for recent applications.
 One begins with choosing a complex spectator momentum contour (SMC), along which the integration in $\ell$ is performed.
-The choice is made to ensure one does not hit the singularities of the kernel $B$ \eqref{eq:FVU:B}, i.e., zeroes of $\omega_{\ell+p}(E_3-\omega_{\ell+p}-\omega_{\ell}-\omega_{p})$.
-In practice, this is an iterative process, since the momenta $\ell$ and $p$ should be also located on this contour.
-These in turn determine the values of $\omega_{\ell+p}$ and $E_3-\omega_{\ell+p}-\omega_{\ell}-\omega_{p}$.
-The latter should not become zero when both $\ell$ and $p$ are taken somewhere on the contour (otherwise, one would have to choose another contour).
+The choice is made to ensure one does not hit the singularities of the kernel $B$, Eq.~\eqref{eq:FVU:B}, i.e., zeroes of $\omega_{\ell+k}(E_3-\omega_{\ell+k}-\omega_{\ell}-\omega_{k})$.
+In practice, this is an iterative process, since the momenta $\ell$ and $k$ should be also located on this contour.
+These in turn determine the values of $\omega_{\ell+k}$ and $E_3-\omega_{\ell+k}-\omega_{\ell}-\omega_{k}$.
+The latter should not become zero when both $\ell$ and $k$ are taken somewhere on the contour (otherwise, one would have to choose another contour).
 The blue and black points in the left panel of Fig.~\ref{fig:FVU:contour} demonstrate this explicitly.
 They are generated as follows.
-The real part of the quantity $E_3$ is fixed somewhere near the expected location of the resonance (We draw the figure for $E_3/M_0=3.017-0.001i$ but we have convinced ourselves that the picture remains the same in the relevant interval of the values of $E_3\in\mathds{C}$).
-Then, the different values of momenta $p$ are chosen on the contour and equations $\omega_{\ell+p}=0$ and $E_3-\omega_{\ell+p}-\omega_{\ell}-\omega_{p}=0$ are solved with respect to $\ell$.
+The real part of the quantity $E_3$ is fixed somewhere near the expected location of the resonance (We draw the figure for $E_3/M_0=3.017-0.001i$, but we have convinced ourselves that the picture remains the same in the relevant interval of the values of $E_3\in\mathds{C}$).
+Then, the different values of momenta $k$ are chosen on the contour and equations $\omega_{\ell+k}=0$ and $E_3-\omega_{\ell+k}-\omega_{\ell}-\omega_{k}=0$ are solved for $\ell$, which defines two regions, denoted by blue and black dots in the figure.
 It is seen that the blue and the black areas do not cross the red contour $\ell \in \mbox{SMC}$ and thus the denominator never vanishes.
 Hence, the singularity of the kernel $B$ is indeed avoided.